 While loss causes dreadful devastation, I also know that it also can be the start of a journey filled with new beginnings and blessings.
 That sounds weird I know, but in retrospect, it’s one of the things I have learned after experiencing such deep indescribable pain after my daughter died.

 So many only see the negative- the what if’s, the sorrow, what they’re missing, the pain.
 That’s completely understandable and so easy to do-totally normal and acceptable.
 For myself, I absolutely could fixate on it all day if I chose to.
+We are supposed to feel the pain and indescribable sadness, mourn and cry, but we don’t have to live it forever.

 I have million reasons to be sad and unhappy.
 But I also have a million reasons to be grateful.